-So, you're wondering what VPN uses there are, and you've ended up on this beefcake of a page.
-Thankfully, it's the only place you'll need to be – here, we'll run down pretty much every practical VPN use we can come up with, and we'll also suggest the providers that are best for certain tasks.
+So, you're wondering what the best VPN uses are, and you've ended up on this beefcake of a page.
+Thankfully, it's the only place you'll need to be.
+Below, we'll be running through pretty much all the top VPN uses you might have thought of – plus some you might not have.

 At the top of this page you'll find a list of 'Jump To' tabs – start your journey there and click on the VPN uses you'd like to know more about.
 You'll be transported to that section without having to scroll for miles to find it.
 Or, feel free to scroll if that's your style.